 Arjuna fears that acting out his own dharma as warrior will conflict with universal dharma: how can killing family members be good, and not disrupt the social order?
 Herein lies an unresolved conflict in Hinduism between universal dharma and svadharma (an individual’s duty according to caste and station in life).
 A warrior must kill to fulfill his duty, whereas a brahmin must avoid harming any living creature.
 Even demons have their own castes and svadharma, which may run counter to human morality.
 One person’s dharma may be another’s sin.
 This doctrine distinguishes Hindu thought from religions such as Judeo-Christianity and Islam which teach universal or absolute moral codes.

 His charioteer Krishna addresses him as they pause in the no-man’s land between the two armies.
 This passage is the celebrated Bhagavad Gita, the guide to firm and resolute action.
+This section of teaching is the spiritual heart of the Mahabharata.

 - Unlike many epic heroes, at this point Arjuna thinks before he acts.
 Arjuna hesitates before such killing, wanting to retreat from life and responsibility (tension between dharma and moksha), but Krishna tells him as a warrior it’s his dharma to fight.
 The real conflict today is with the self on the “battlefield of the soul.